Substrate

 An increased number of crude oil tankers are heading to the US Gulf Coast to load oil for export to international markets.
 According to shipping data from maritime intelligence company Windward, 171 tankers are bound for the region.
 This figure compares to about 110 tankers in a typical month.

-President Donald Trump, in his second term as a Republican, addressed the situation on social media on Saturday.
-He stated that massive numbers of completely empty oil tankers are en route to the United States to purchase American energy. >"Foreign buyers are voting with their ships: American energy means stability, strength, and freedom from Middle East blackmail," the president posted on Monday.
+A president addressed the situation on social media on Saturday.
+He stated that massive numbers of completely empty oil tankers are en route to the United States to purchase American energy. >"Foreign buyers are voting with their ships: American energy means stability, strength, and freedom from Middle East blackmail," the president posted.

-2 million barrels per day in April.
-9 million barrels per day in March, as reported by the Financial Times last week.
-Kpler analyst Matt Smith, based in North Carolina, described the incoming ships as an armada of tankers heading to the US.
+Oil markets research firm Kpler estimates U.S. crude oil exports in April will reach 5.2 million barrels per day, up about one-third from 3.9 million barrels a day in March, the Financial Times reported last week.
+A North Carolina-based Kpler analyst described the incoming ships as an armada of tankers heading to the US.

-Windward's daily intelligence report on Monday showed 732 vessels carrying oil, gas, refined fuels, and other fossil fuel products awaiting transit through the Strait of Hormuz.
-To avoid the region, many vessels are taking a longer route around the Cape of Good Hope at the southern tip of Africa.
-This detour bypasses the Suez Canal and adds up to 15 days of travel time to reach US docks.
+As the shipping logjam continues, Windward’s daily intelligence report shows 732 vessels carrying oil, gas, refined fuels, and other fossil fuels-based products await transit through the Strait of Hormuz.
+To avoid the volatile region, many of these vessels are now rounding the Cape of Good Hope at the southern tip of Africa – a detour that bypasses the Suez Canal but adds up to 15 days of travel time to reach American docks.

 In March, Port of Houston officials announced the completion of the Project 11 channel widening project.
 The project eliminated longstanding nighttime vessel movement restrictions that had been in place for more than a century, allowing large vessels to transit the channel without waiting for daylight.